IonicaBizau/ammeep.github.com/source/_posts/2013-08-04-integration-testing-for-asp-dot-net-web-api.markdown

 I hope you were able to find something in this approach that may help you do the same.

 *As an aside many parts of ASP.NET Web API are built in a way that supports *unit testing*.
 This blog post focuses on a different kind of testing — integration testing.
 I would encourage you to unit test your components in the first instance.*

+Checkout the tests in this sample project as an example [Hyper Library](https://github.com/ammeep/hyper-library/)